 Sketch of the exhumed body of Edward I 'Longshanks' I (1774)

 A bit about Bruce.
 Bruce was known in his day for being one of the top three warriors in Christendom, he was renown for being a first rate General also.
-He never lost a battle, he was ambushed by the treacherous English a couple of times but not after the Battle (ambush) of Methven in 1306 did he end up on the wrong end of things.
-After his famous regroup on the western isles (& the spider), he defeated the English thrice in succession before Edward I raised & huge army & marched north to deal with Bruce himself, only to die en route within sight of Scotland.
-Before leaving London, he conducted a strange pagan ceremony called, 'The Feast of the Swans', at Westminster Abbey, at which 267 men were Knighted, & all swore revenge on Robert Bruce.
-Edwards son Edward II fared even worse at hands of Bruce, eventually being dethroned & murdered by his own Court.
+He never lost a battle, he was ambushed, treacherously by the English a couple of times but not after the Battle (ambush) of Methven in 1306 did he end up on the wrong end of things.
+After his famous regroup on the western isles (& the spider), he defeated the English thrice in succession before Edward I raised a huge army & marched north to deal with Bruce himself, only to die en route within sight of Scotland.
+Before leaving London, he conducted a strange pagan ceremony called, 'The Feast of the Swans', at Westminster Abbey, at which 267 men were Knighted, & all swore not to rest until they'd acted revenge on Robert Bruce.
+Edwards son Edward II fared worse of all at hands of Bruce, eventually being dethroned & murdered by his own Court.
 His young son Edward III took up the crusade against the Scots & was within a hairs breadth of being captured within his royal tent by Bruces men, in England like his father was & shortly after he gave Bruce & the Scots their independence (1328), the year before Bruce died aged 54.
-As noted, Edward I was without doubt a Knight Templar, his son was on the English throne when the Templars were outlawed in 1307 & refused to comply with the Papacy to round them up until his father-in-law Phillip The Fair of France compelled him to, he 'treated them with kindness' however....if it's in the family??
-It was Edward III who created the still extant 'Order Of The Garter' in 1348, whose coat of arms hosts a rose red cross on a white field, just like the Knights Templar.
-Bruce utterly humiliated these 3 Plantagenet English Kings on the bounce, that's not going to go down well in old London town I'm thinking.
-To make matters worse, Bruce sent his brother Edward to Ireland in 1315 to rouse the Irish & proclaim himself King of Ireland, he eventually succumbed to the English in battle in 1318 however.
-Edward Bruce, who did have Irish heritage from his mothers side was the last King of Ireland.
+As noted, Edward I was without doubt a Knight Templar, his son was on the English throne when the Templars were outlawed in 1307 & refused to comply with the Papacy to round them up until his father-in-law Phillip The Fair of France compelled him to....if it's in the family??
+It was Edward III who created the still extant 'Order Of The Garter' in 1348, whose coat of arms hosts a rose red cross on a white field, just like the flag of the Knights Templar.
+From 1306-28, Bruce trounced these 3 Plantagenets, the mightiest of Englands Medieval Kings on the bounce, & to make matters worse, Bruce sent his brother Edward to Ireland in 1315 to rouse the Irish & proclaim himself King of Ireland, he eventually succumbed to the English in battle in 1318 however.
+Edward Bruce, who did have Irish heritage from his mothers side was the last King of Ireland.......All this is not going to go down well in old London town I'm thinking.
+Historians are vigorously trying to implant in our minds that Robert Bruce was aided & abetted by the Templars, in my estimation it was the reverse, he was as great & valiant an opponent of theirs as Sultan Saladin or anyone else, if not greater.

 There was no need to embellish William Wallace's life story out of all proportion as it stands tall enough on it's own merits.
 Something else I've noticed concerning Robert Bruce is that he's hardly ever depicted in film & when he is it's done disparagingly, yet he's one of the most interesting & valiant kings Europe ever knew.
 I don't remember seeing George Washington depicted in any great depth or film of note either, although there was one starring Mel Gibson released shortly after Braveheart, so something else is at work here with these stories.
 A year after Braveheart was released this happens; 'In 1996, in a symbolic response to growing dissatisfaction among Scots at the prevailing constitutional settlement, the British Conservative Government decided that the stone should be kept in Scotland when not in use at coronations.
 On 3 July 1996, it was announced in the House of Commons that the stone would be returned to Scotland, & on 15 November 1996, after a handover ceremony at the border between representatives of the Home Office & of the Scottish Office, it was transported to Edinburgh Castle.
 The stone arrived in the Castle on 30 November 1996 & it remains alongside the crown jewels of Scotland (the Honours of Scotland) in the Crown Room.
 The handover occurred on St Andrew's Day [November 30], a day in honour of the patron Saint of Scotland, & Prince Andrew, Duke of York [my emphasis] was the Queen's representative' - Wikipedia